Many of us were saddened by the news Aretha Franklin died and were surprised she did not leave a will.

-What does this mean for her estimated $80 million estate?
-Will it go to her sons or other family members?
-What about her lawyer, agent, and other people who help her career?
+What did this mean for her estimated $80 million estate?
+Would it go to her sons or other family members?
+What about her lawyer, agent, and other people who helped her career?
 Is there such a thing as too rich or too poor to have a will?

 What a Will is and Why it is Important

 A will is a legal document in which:

 - you name the beneficiaries of your estate

 - designate how your estate will be divided

 - name a guardian for your minor children

 It is important to have a will whether you are a millionaire or if you are living from paycheck to paycheck.
 It allows you to decide who will be included in the division of your estate.
 If you do not have a will set up, then it will be up to a judge to determine how your estate is divided as well as who will take custody of your minor children.